Kriam-x/React-Projects.begginer/README.md

 # React-Projects.begginer
-Just some projects to get into the feel of how to handel and work with react
+Just some projects to get into the feel of how to handle and work with react